xRizwan/simple-node-server/README.md

 hosted on port 8080
 if you cloned:-
->  type "node index.js" in your terminal within the directly and then
+>  type "node index.js" in your terminal inside the directory with "index.js" and then
 >  visit http://localhost:8080/